Integrate Amplitude with Optimizely Web Experimentation

 If you use a tag manager, ensure the Amplitude tag fires with a higher priority than the Optimizely snippet.

-Method 1: Built-in Amplitude Integration
+Method 1: Amplitude's Official JSON Integration

 1. In your Optimizely project, go to Settings > Integrations.